Carl W. Jackson: In the legislature

 Jackson was sworn in on October 21, 2019, to fill a vacancy in District 8 of the Maryland House of Delegates.
 He is the first African-American legislator to represent the district.
 He was assigned to the House Economics Matters Committee and is a member of the Legislative Black Caucus of Maryland and the Legislative Transit Caucus.

+In January 2025, after Klausmeier was elected Baltimore County Executive, Jackson told Maryland Matters that he would apply to fill the remainder of Klausmeier's term in the Maryland Senate.
+His candidacy was backed by U.S. representative Johnny Olszewski, state delegate Nick Allen, and multiple local labor unions.
+The Baltimore County Democratic Central Committee unanimously voted to nominate Jackson to the seat on January 28, 2025.
+He was appointed by Governor Wes Moore and sworn in on February 5, 2025, becoming the first African-American person to represent the 8th district in the Maryland Senate.

 Political positions

 Crime

 Jackson introduced legislation in the 2021 legislative session that would make reporting false statements to police officers on the aspects of a person's identity a misdemeanor punishable under the state's hate crime statute by a $5,000 fine or three years of jail time.
 The bill passed the House of Delegates by a vote of 130–6.

 Education

 Jackson co-sponsored legislation introduced in the 2021 legislative session that bans registered sex offenders from being students inside public schools.
 The bill passed and was signed into law by Governor Hogan on May 18, 2021.

 Jackson introduced legislation in the 2022 legislative session that would require schools to release air quality reports.